MoonLiightz/stream/README.md

 There is a [TODO file](TODO) in this repository that _should_ contain all todos for this repo and the streams.

+The extension I use for this Todo list ist [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus)

 ## :movie_camera: Stream recaps

-As an additional "feature" of this repository and the streams I will (hopefully) write a recap for every stream.
+As an additional "feature" of this repository and the streams, I will (hopefully) write a recap for every stream.
 You should find them all in the folder [stream recaps](stream%20recaps/) named by the date (format: YYYY-MM-DD) the streams were done.

 I _try_ to cover the following list of topics in each recap.